sasualx/AlexanGPT2/README.md

 * Saying "Generate some lyrics" or "Write some lyrics".
 * Giving a prompt to build lyrics on.
 For example, "Start with **_prompt_**." or "Write a song with **_prompt_**."

 Upon generating lyrics, the user can ask the skill to continue building on the output.
-The model uses the last line
+The model uses the last line to create further results.

 ## Datasets Explored